mbund/blog/src/content/blog/homelab.md

 ### Repurpose old hardware

 As I already mentioned, I have a lot of old hardware lying around which I think is useful enough.
-Ideally I want a solution that can horizontally scale accross these devices I already have.
+Ideally I want a solution that can horizontally scale across these devices I already have.
 And related to this goal is that I am a College student (High School at the start of this journey), so I want to spend $0 (or as close to it) in total to get this up and running.
 This is largely the reason why my homelab does not have a NAS component to it, because that would require me to buy hard drives (or SSDs) and an enclosure.

 ### Secure access